Skip to main content

 | and 265.

-A tag definition MAY declare Tag Equivalence to some existing
+A tag or simple value definition MAY declare Tag Content Equivalence

 definition.
 This, in effect, extends all existing tag definitions

-that accept the named structure to accept the newly defined tag under
+that accept the named structure to accept the newly defined item

-A number of limitations apply to Tag Equivalence, which therefore
+A number of limitations apply to Tag Content Equivalence, which

-* Tag Equivalence is a new concept, which may not be implemented by
+* Tag Content Equivalence is a new concept, which may not be

-an existing generic decoder.
-A generic decoder not implementing
+implemented by an existing generic decoder.
+A generic decoder not

-tag equivalence might raise tag validity errors where Tag
+implementing tag equivalence might raise tag validity errors where

-* A CBOR protocol MAY specify the use of Tag Equivalence,
+* A CBOR protocol MAY specify the use of Tag Content Equivalence,

 effectively limiting the protocol's full use to those generic